luisgsilva950/research-python-benchmarks/README.md

 ## Motivation
 Understanding the performance characteristics of different concurrency strategies is crucial for developing efficient and scalable Python applications.
 This benchmark project provides insights into how various multiprocessing techniques perform under different workloads and input sizes.
-Also, it's important to prove that threads for CPU bounded tasks that do not work well in Python because of GIL.
+Also, it's important to prove that threads for CPU bounded tasks do not work well in Python because of GIL.

 ## Examples
 1. **Sequential**: This approach represents the baseline performance of executing tasks sequentially.